apprunjs/apprun-docs/docs/architecture.md

 });
 ```

-We will be able to concentrate on the parts that are needed to update.
-We can spread out the rest of the _state_ using the spread operator.
-Also, because there is no reference to a shared global object, it is very easy to unit test the _state_ update logic.
+Because there is no reference to a shared global object, it is very easy to unit test the logic.
+Also, we can focus on the parts of _state_ that are needed to update and ignore the rest of the _state_ using the spread operator.

-We also write a _view_ function that AppRun will call with the _state_ as the input parameter.
-We usually use JSX in the _view_ function to create a virtual DOM, which is just a data structure.
-The _view_ function does not render the DOM.
-AppRun renders the DOM using a diffing algorithm.
-It only renders the DOM that is needed to change.
-Therefore, we only need one _view_ function for all events.
-AppRun takes care of the differential rendering accordingly.
+We only write a _view_ function that creates a virtual DOM.
+AppRun renders the DOM using the diffing algorithm.
+It only updates the DOM that is needed to change.
+Therefore, although we have only one _view_ function for all events, AppRun takes care of the differential rendering accordingly.

 ```js
 const view = ({ count, count_plus, count_minus }) => html`